damindux/IosApplicationTutorial/README.md

   lost if the app is deleted or the device is changed.
 - **Light-mode only** — The app is pinned to `.preferredColorScheme(.light)` and does not honour the system dark mode setting.

+## Reflection

+Building this project finally made the MVVM pattern make sense in a way that theory alone couldn't.
+Keeping timer logic and game state inside the ViewModels instead of letting it leak into the view made debugging far more straightforward when issues came up.
+The most valuable takeaway was the service layer.
+By abstracting UserDefaults, CoreLocation, and UNUserNotificationCenter behind their own dedicated classes, the ViewModels could stay focused on what needed to happen rather than getting bogged down in implementation details.
+If I were to revisit one thing, it would be the LightItUp difficulty scaling.
+The fixed time-window thresholds get the job done, but they come across as rigid and somewhat random.
+A dynamic difficulty system that actually adapts to how accurately the player is performing would create a much more satisfying and fair experience